 If you have sudden damage, such as an injury, you may have concerns about paying for your crown.
 Check with your insurance to find out if you have coverage for the procedure.
 Your dentist can show proof you need the crown for medical reasons, as insurance often denies charges for cosmetic work.
 Many dental offices also offer self-pay discounts and payment plans.
 If you need emergency tooth repair, you may need to speak with the financial department at the dental office about your budget.

 With any tooth crown, you need to practice good hygiene.
 Brush and floss your teeth regularly to avoid gum disease near your crowned tooth.
 Also, schedule routine cleanings and exams to keep your mouth healthy.
 Your dentist may also talk to you about removing specific foods from your diet.
 Extremely hard or sticky foods can damage crowns or cause them to become loose.
 You can expect your resin crown to last anywhere from 5-10 years.

-If you need a dental crown near me, you may have decay, infection, or an injury.
+If you need a dental crowns near me, you may have decay, infection, or an injury.
 Your dentist must determine the cause of your pain or discomfort before discussing a crown.
 In most cases, the dentist must complete a filling or root canal before fitting you with a crown.
 You may also get a temporary crown while waiting on your permanent one.
-Talk to your dentist about financial arrangements for your crown and repair service, as well.
-Make an appointment with Emergency Dentist to get started on your crown procedure today.
+Talk to your dentist about financial arrangements for your crown and repair service.
+Make an appointment with Emergency Dentist to start your crown procedure today.